Board of Directors

 Lola Chiappetta is a finance professional with over ten years of experience.
 Respected as an ethical and strategic decision maker, she earns the trust and a seat at the table in every capacity.
 Lola is passionate about improving the lives of women and children in need.
 Lola is a Chartered Professional Accountant/ Certified General Accountant, and also holds a Master’s in Business Administration from Laurentian University, and a Bachelors of Commerce from University of Toronto.
 Lola joined the DRCC Board of Directors in July 2018.

-Stephanie Ehret, Ph.D., is a Course Instructor at Trent University and Ryerson University.
-Stephanie has worked in the financial industry in Toronto, and she has diverse experience in justice work including working as a diversion counsellor and as a resource developer and volunteer coordinator at an agency focused on violence against women issues.
-Her research focuses on justice and she is interested in a range of social and institutional modalities for doing justice, particularly in relation to gendered violence, race and disability.
-Stephanie joined the DRCC Board of Directors in July 2016.
+Stephanie Ehret, Ph.D., has taught courses in criminology at Ryerson University and in sociology at Trent University.
+Prior to working in academia, Stephanie spent time in community justice, first as a diversion counsellor and then as a resource developer and volunteer coordinator at an agency focused on violence against women issues.
+Stephanie also has experience working in the financial industry.
+Her research focuses on meanings of justice and she is interested in a range of social and institutional modalities for doing justice, particularly in relation to gendered violence, race and disability.
+Stephanie joined the Board in July 2016.

 Director — Chanelle La-Fleur